Decision-Support-and-OR-Group/Datasets-for-FJSP-with-operation-types/README.md

 make

-# To run the generator type (warning: as fjsp_gen generates several million data files (1mln for each problem size), it will require 40GB of free disk space or possibly more to generate all the files):
+# To run the generator type
+Warning: as fjsp_gen generates several million data files (1mln for each problem size), it will require 40GB of free disk space or possibly more to generate all the files):

 ./fjsp_gen